rabotnitsa/project_z/russianLang/README.md

-Prototype of a program I made to help me learn russian
+### 2. russianLang - These is very much a minimum viable product program.
+I am writing this to help me learn Russian. 😈